rembo10/headphones/README.md

 If you **comply with these rules** you can [post your request/issue](http://github.com/rembo10/headphones/issues).

 **Support** the project by implementing new features, solving support tickets and provide bug fixes.
-If you change something in the code always make a PR to the developer branch instead of the master branch.

-###Screenshots
+## Screenshots

-Homepage (Artist Overview)
+Homepage (Artist Overview):

 ![preview thumb](http://i.imgur.com/LZO9a.png)

-One of the many settings pages....
+One of the many settings pages:

 ![preview thumb](http://i.imgur.com/xcWNy.png)